-• Adult Outpatient; comprehensive assessment and treatment planning, short-term psychotherapy, individual, group and family services, Choice Model Partnership to ensure the availability and quality of

-- Clinical Case Management; assessment and coordination of services to meet individuals and family needs, assistance with the transition to independent living, individual and group skill-building, information and assistance in gaining access to needed medical, behavioral health, housing, employment, benefits, social, education and other essential services - Clinical Case Management services are available by referral from a Compass Behavioral Health treatment provider - Forensic Services; - Jail Diversion Program (JDP) is designed to provide appropriate treatment for individuals with a serious mental illness that is thought to be contributing to low level criminal behavior.
+- Adult Outpatient; comprehensive assessment and treatment planning, short-term psychotherapy, individual, group and family services, Choice Model Partnership to ensure the availability and quality of treatment services and supports, skill-building training, comprehensive case management to assist individuals in gaining access to needed services and supports - Clinical Case Management; assessment and coordination of services to meet individuals and family needs, assistance with the transition to independent living, individual and group skill-building, information and assistance in gaining access to needed medical, behavioral health, housing, employment, benefits, social, education and other essential services - Clinical Case Management services are available by referral from a Compass Behavioral Health treatment provider - Forensic Services; - Jail Diversion Program (JDP) is designed to provide appropriate treatment for individuals with a serious mental illness that is thought to be contributing to low level criminal behavior.
 The goal of JDP is to provide treatment to help avoid or reduce incarceration through appropriate community-based services, such as mental health and/or substance abuse treatment. - .370 Project (also known as Aid and Assist) The .370 Project is designed to aid individuals with a mental illness who are involved with the criminal justice system to achieve stabilization and a level of understanding of the charges against them so that they can participate in their own defense.
 For more information, contact our office or visit Oregon Aid and Assist. - Psychiatric Security Review Board (PSRB) Compass works in cooperation with the Oregon PSRB to ensure that individuals diagnosed with a mental illness who have committed serious crime receive the necessary services and support to reduce the risk of future criminal behavior.
-We use recognized principles of risk assessment, victims' interest and person centered care.
+We use recognized principles of risk assessment, victims' interest and person-centered care.
 For more information, visit Oregon PSRB. - Youth & Family Mental Health; comprehensive assessment and treatment planning, individual, group and family services, skills-training to support and sustain stability, psychiatric day treatment for students in kindergarten to 8th grade, school-based therapeutic services, care coordination, referrals and transition planning with community services, hospitalization, residential care and other treatment Providers - Wraparound Program; a referral-based planning process that follows a series of steps to help children, young adults, and their families accomplish their family vision - Mental Health Support Services; such as Assertive Community Treatment (ACT), Clinical Case Management, Early Assessment & Support Alliance, Individual Placement Support Supported Employment, Peer Support Services, and Mental Health Court